dhis2/dhis2-docs/src/developer/web-api/data.md

 have the same dimensionality (categorycombo) so the data is neatly rectangular.
-This need not be the case. dataSets may contain dataElements with different categoryCombos, resulting in a *ragged-right* adx data message.
+This need not be the case. dataSets may contain dataElements with different categoryCombos, resulting in a *ragged-right* ADX data message (i.e. values for different dataElements may have different numbers of categories.)

-### Importing data
+### Importing ADX data

-DHIS2 exposes an endpoint for POST adx data at `/api/dataValueSets` using *application/xml+adx* as content type.
+DHIS2 exposes an endpoint for POST ADX data at `/api/dataValueSets` using *application/xml+adx* as content type.
 So, for example, the following curl command can be used to POST the example data above to the DHIS2 demo server: